tx-pts-dai/terraform-aws-lb/README.md

 ## DNS

-The A and CNAME DNS records for the loadbalancer and the AWS certificate validation will automatically be created by giving the AWS Route53 ZoneID were too create them:
+The A and CNAME DNS records for the loadbalancer and the AWS certificate validation will automatically be created by giving the AWS Route53 ZoneID were to create them:

 ```hcl
   zone_id = "AWS_ROUTER53_ZONEID"
 ```

-Otherwise, the following records need to be set in the DNS zone:
+If the worlflow doesn't have permissions to the AWS Route53 Zone OR if the zone is not managed by Route53 (Cloudflare for example), then the *zone_id* parameter should be "" and the following records need to be created manually:

 - CNAME to the loadbalancer (to have a "nice" name for the service)
 - CNAME for the AWS Certificate validation